axibase/atsd/api/data/series/group.md

 ]
 ```

-### Approximate Packing
+### Packing

-The problem is to divide group of series into several subgroups, so that series in each subgroup satisfy the `constraint`.
+The problem is to divide series into the smallest number of subgroups, so that each subgroup meets the `constraint`.

-This problem is similar with the [Optimal Partitioning](#optimal-partitioning), but objective function is not used, and the `constraint` expression may use variables to refer numeric subgroup parameters and parameters of series in the subgroup.
+Objective function is not used in this problem, but the `constraint` expression may use numeric parameters specific for each subgroup, and numeric parameters specific for each series.

-ATSD uses entity tags to pass subgroup parameters and series parameters to the `constraint`.

-So each subgroup has dedicated entity, and parameters of the subgroup must be stored in ATSD as the entity tags with numeric values.
-Each value is available in the `constraint` expression by the tag name.
+Each entity specified in the `entities`, or `entityGroup`, or `entityExpression` holds numeric parameters of single subgroup as values of its tags.
+Tese values are available in the `constraint` expression by the tag names.

 #### Subgroup Parameters Example